|Crowns are an ideal restoration for teeth, which have been broken, or have been weakened by decay

 The life of a crown will depend on how well it is looked after.
 The crown itself cannot decay, but decay

 can start where the edge of the crown joins the tooth.
-It is very important to keep this area as clean as
+It is very important to keep this area as clean

-last for many years.
+will last for many years.

 Should you have questions about any aspect of dental disease or treatment, or have a specific problem or treatment need,